v8/v8.dev/src/blog/understanding-ecma-part-1.md

 Even if you know JavaScript, reading its language specification, [ECMAScript Language specification, or the ECMAScript spec for short](https://tc39.es/ecma262/), can be pretty daunting.
 At least that's how I felt when I started reading it for the first time.

 Let's start with a concrete example and walk through the spec to understand it.
-The following code demonstrates usage of Object.prototype.hasOwnProperty:
+The following code demonstrates usage of `Object.prototype.hasOwnProperty`:

 ```javascript
 let o = {'foo': 1};